Brewers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers and Los Angeles Angels will send Wade Miley and Tyler Anderson, respectively, out for the start when the two squads play on Friday at American Family Field, at 8:10 PM ET.
+Rowdy Tellez and Hunter Renfroe are the hottest hitters on the Milwaukee Brewers and Los Angeles Angels, who play on Saturday at American Family Field, at 7:10 PM ET.

-The favored Brewers have -140 moneyline odds to win against the underdog Angels, who are listed at +115.
-The total is 9 runs for the matchup (with -115 odds to go over and -105 odds on the under).
+The Brewers are favored in this one, at -155, while the underdog Angels have +125 odds to upset.
+The total is 8 runs for this matchup (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Brewersgear!
 Head to Fanatics to find jerseys, shirts, and much more.